joergschultzelutter/mowas-pwb/README.md

 # mowas-pwb
+[![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+## MOWAS Personal Warning Beacon
 ``mowas-pwb`` is a [MOWAS](https://de.wikipedia.org/wiki/MoWaS) Personal Warning Beacon service which supports [DAPNET](https://www.hampager.de) and [Telegram](https://www.telegram.org/) in receiving emergency broadcasts from Germany's 'Modularem Warnsystem'.
 MOWAS supports various categories such as floods, earthquakes et al.

-[![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
+## Feature set
 - Users can specify 1..n fixed sets of lat/lon warning areas which will be validated against MOWAS warnings.
 - Additionally, licensed amateur radio operators can specify an APRS call sign whose dynamic lat/lon coordinates will be monitored in addition to the static warning areas
 - Users can specify a minimal warning level which needs to be met for triggering a message (e.g. "Severe", "Extreme"). ``mowas-pwb`` will only send messages to the user if the message's sttatus is greater or equal to the given warning level.